July 15, 2019

 - Be fair.
 At the same time, don’t go overboard with criticism.
 Nobody’s perfect and your new employee needs to feel free to make minor mistakes as they learn.

 - Give them time to correct problems.
 Allow a week to see if it improves, or a fortnight or even a month if need be.
 Just be clear with expectations.

 So I need to terminate their contract, what now?

 When you do decide to terminate a worker’s employment on probation, act decisively.
 There’s no legal reason you need to wait until the end of the probationary period.
 My view is that, if you’ve reached the point of no return, act as quickly as possible.
-However, if you get to the end of the probationary period and you’re still undecided, you do have the option of using probation as the reason, as you’ve allowed for this in the employment contract.
-Remember – the employee will have access to the Fair Work Commission’s unfair dismissal jurisdiction if you extend the probationary period beyond that six month period – or 12 months for small businesses.
-Probation doesn’t give you carte blanche to dismiss an employee for any reason you like – they’ll still be entitled to access unlawful termination remedies.
-You should never terminate anyone’s employment for a prohibited reason, such as temporary absence from work, union membership, making a complaint or on the basis of race, gender or pregnancy.
+However, if you reach the end of the probationary period and you’re undecided, use probationary as the reason.
+It’s in the employment contract after all.
+Remember – the employee will have access to the Fair Work Commission’s unfair dismissal jurisdiction.
+So, be aware if you extend the probationary period beyond that six month period – or 12 months for small businesses.
+Probation doesn’t give you carte blanche to dismiss an employee for any reason – they’ll be entitled to access unlawful termination remedies.
+You should never terminate anyone’s employment for temporary absence from work, union membership, making a complaint or based off race, gender or pregnancy.

 Catalina Consultants is here if you need